 Texas is a Franchise Filing State.
-The one-time filing fee for a Texas filing exemption is $25.
+The one-time Texas FDD filing fee is $25.

-The Texas Business Opportunity Act, which governs the offer and sale of business opportunities in the state of Texas, requires that business opportunities be registered with the State, and requires a pre-sale disclosure similar to an FDD.
-As a franchisor, if your FDD is current and in compliance with the franchise rules and regulations of the Federal Trade Commission, you may claim an exemption to Texas’s business opportunity laws by filing a one-time “Business Opportunity Exemption Notice.”
+Texas is a franchise filing state and it is not a franchise registration state.
+Although you are not required to register your Franchise Disclosure Document (“FDD”) with a Texas state regulator, before offering or selling any franchises in Texas you must first file a Business Opportunity Exemption Notice with the Texas Secretary of State.
+Texas has not enacted franchise specific laws but it has enacted the Texas Business Opportunity Act which governs the offer and sale of business opportunities in the state of Texas and requires sellers of business opportunities to be registered with the State and to make a pre-sales disclosure similar to an FDD.
+As a franchisor, if your FDD is current and in compliance with the Federal Franchise Rule, you may claim an exemption to Texas’ business opportunity laws by filing a one-time “Business Opportunity Exemption Notice.”
+Once you file your one-time business opportunity exemption notice you may sell franchises in Texas under a properly issued and compliant FDD.

 To learn more about registering your FDD in Texas and how we can help, give us a call at (800) 976-4904 or contact us.